this is your body, given for you.

 treatments

-Accepted methods of payment are cash, Zelle, Venmo, and check.
+Accepted methods of payment are cash, check, venmo, and bank transfer.

 **If pricing is an impediment to receiving treatment, please email me to inquire about a sliding scale of payment.